thejayray/thejayray.github.io/about.md

 ## Need Something?

-You can just [email me][mailto:jayray@engineeredeloquence.com].
+<a href="mailto:jayray@engineeredeloquence.com">Email me</a>.
 Share your thoughts or ask for help.
 I will respond to any legitimate request.

 ## About the Site